rubyworks/indexer/README.md

 ## Description

-<p class="idescription">Indexer gives developers a unified data format for reusable project metadata.</p>
+<p class="idescription">Indexer provides projects with a universal metadata format.</p>

 Indexer defines a *canonical*, detailed and strict, project <span class="icategory">metadata</span> specification.
 The strictness of the specification makes the format simple enough for developers to use without an intermediate API.